Pennsylvania Fly Fishing 3 min read

 Wading can be difficult in certain areas of the Creek, so it is recommended that you take a wading staff.

-The trout in Big Bushkill Creek can be feisty, so you’ll want to match the insect hatch closely.
-Here is a list of recommended fly patterns.
+The trout in Big Bushkill Creek can be selective, so you’ll want to match the hatch closely.
+Regarding fly patterns, here is a list of some of the best flies for Big Bushkill Creek:

 - Blue Quill (#18)